 3.2 Radar and Lidar

 Radar, an acronym for “radio detection and ranging”, uses radio waves as an energy source, which are longer in wavelength than visible light waves.
 It is better suited to identify large obstacles, such as vehicles or pedestrians.
 Radar can see through fog, but unfortunately lidar, an acronym for “light detection and ranging”, can detect exhaust smoke.
 Lidar produces a 3D image by scanning the environment at 10 rev/sec.
 Behind the emblem on the front of the car, there are radar sensors that constantly monitor the distance of the car in front of it.
 Radar is used for AEB, which allows the car to recognize if a collision is imminent.
-The system first warns the driver with an audio message and visual pictogram on the dashboard, and if no action is taken, the seat belt pretensioners gently tug the driver giving a physical warning.
-If there is still no action taken, the system will apply brakes.
+The system first warns the driver with an audio message and visual pictogram on the dashboard.
+If no action is taken, the seat belt pretensioners gently tug the driver, giving a physical warning.
+If there is still no action, the system will apply brakes.

-Along with sensors that have improved performance and are less expensive, the study and construction of algorithms that learn and make predictions from sensor data is important to the ongoing progress in autonomous driving.
+Along with sensors that have improved performance and are less expensive, the study and construction of algorithms that learn and make predictions from sensor data are important to the ongoing progress in autonomous driving.
 The ability of the car to adapt to new circumstances is a necessary condition.
 In this effort, it is important to identify and extrapolate patterns: a field of research known as machine learning.
 Pattern recognition in algorithms is analogous to primate vision, and how neurons in the inferior temporal cortex allow object recognition.
 One way to assess the effectiveness of machine learning is to give algorithms more experience and measure how much performance in tasks improves (the assumption is that performance improves with more experience).
-Machine learning predictions are made on the basis of known data, generalizations on the basis of a limited set of data, and performance is evaluated on the basis of reproducing known knowledge.
+Machine learning predictions are made based on known data, generalizations based on a limited set of data, and performance evaluated based on reproducing known knowledge.

 Conversely, knowledge discovery and data mining (KDD) is the discovery of unknown properties in the data.
-It’s the next step, after solving the task of autonomous driving with machine learning, to make the car’s algorithms smarter and thus give it the ability to learn without having to provide extensive evidence.
+It’s the next step, after solving the task of autonomous driving with machine learning, to make the car’s algorithms smarter, and thus give it the ability to learn without having to provide extensive evidence.
 Computational learning theory and computational statistics are two underlying areas of machine learning.
 Machine vision enables some detection of other vehicles, pedestrians, road edges, and road markings.
-It is also able to identify objects independent of scale or rotation.
+It can also identify objects independent of scale or rotation.
 However, when a more complex, non-localized analysis of an image takes place, the term computer vision is more appropriate.
-When it comes to computer vision, as opposed to machine vision, it is assumed that object recognition is improved.
+When it comes to computer vision, rather than machine vision, it is assumed that object recognition is improved.

 After surveying the stereo algorithms of the ARPA Unmanned Ground Vehicle program, the SRI algorithm (developed by INRIA) was discovered.
-The SRI algorithm attempts to produce a set of high-quality matches using hierarchal techniques, but with existing hardware, this method falls short of real-time speed requirements.7 Attempts to establish the correspondence of selected points at the frame rate were developed by TELEOS.7 The selection of these points is critical for the still open problem of obstacle detection.7 Trinocular stereo is a variation that uses three cameras instead of two to simplify matching.
-Unfortunately, speed is an issue and algorithms are 5-10 times too slow.7
+The SRI algorithm attempts to produce high-quality matches using hierarchal techniques, but with existing hardware, this method falls short of real-time speed requirements.7 The correspondence of selected points at the frame rate was developed by TELEOS.7 The selection of these points is critical for the still open problem of obstacle detection.7 Trinocular stereo is a variation that uses three cameras instead of two to simplify matching.
+Unfortunately, speed is an issue, and algorithms are 5-10 times too slow.7

-Due to its simplicity, the least squares is the most common fitting method.7 It minimizes the sum of the squares of the offsets instead of taking the absolute values of the offsets.7 This allows the residuals to be treated as continuously differentiable quantities.7 A 2D (i.e. lateral view YZ plane) representation of the 3D data points is generated, and then a RANSAC based least-squares approach is used to fit a plane to the road candidate points.7 The sensor used for data acquisition was a commercial stereo vision system called Bumblebee (ptgrey).7
+Due to its simplicity, the method of least squares is the most common fitting method.7 It minimizes the sum of the squares of the offsets, instead of taking the absolute values of the offsets.7 This allows the residuals to be treated as continuously differentiable quantities.7 A 2D (i.e. lateral view YZ plane) representation of the 3D data points is generated, and then a RANSAC-based least-squares approach is used to fit a plane to the road candidate points.7 The sensor used for data acquisition was a commercial stereo vision system called Bumblebee (ptgrey).7

 4.1.1 Edge Detection